SoftUni-Internal/interactive-content/EN/03-Basic-CRUD/02-Retrieving-data.md

 Following the same logic, the keyword **AND** is equal to the **&& operator** in Java.

-Now let's have a look over the keyword 'OR'.
+Let's have a look over the keyword 'OR'.

 ```java
 SELECT concat_ws(' ', `first_name`, `last_name`) AS `full_name`       //Now we want only the full_name